withastro/docs/src/pages/en/tutorial/4-markdown/index.md

 - No content is duplicated on a page.
 (If something is being rendered twice, then be sure to remove it from `MarkdownPostLayout.astro`.)

-If you'd like to customize your page template, feel free!
+If you'd like to customize your page template, you can!

 4. Now check your browser preview for each of your six pages (3 Astro pages and 3 Markdown posts).
 If you look up at the browser tab itself, or inspect the `<title>` property in dev tools, what text is displayed for each page?